real-varshney/SNC/README.md

 This system is designed to be modular — easy to plug in your own executor, cache layer, or analytics.

+👉 Read the [CONTRIBUTING](./CONTRIBUTING.md) guide for setup, guidelines, and best practices.

 ---

 ## 📝 License